-I’ve got a fabulous and easy to make, one bowl keto chocolate chip cookies that you are going to absolutely LOVE.
-These cookies only take 5 minutes to prep and can be made dairy free, in addition to already being paleo and keto friendly!
+I’ve got a fabulous and easy to make, one bowl low carb chocolate chip cookies that you are going to absolutely LOVE.
+These cookies only take 5 minutes to prep and can be made dairy free, in addition to already being paleo and low carb!

 If you know me personally or already follow me on Instagram, it’s no secret that I am a die hard chocolate chip cookie lover.
 I’ve been baking chocolate chip cookies for what seems like my whole life.